 - 1. Single family dwellings and accessory structures subject to the following provisions - a.
 Each parcel shall contain a minimum buildable area of one (1) acre. - b.
 The lot upon which the dwelling is located shall have frontage on a public road, or access approved as part of a conservation subdivision or planned unit development. - c.
-A dwelling located on a parcel meeting the conditions of Section 4.10 E. may be permitted access via a private road easement access strip which is a minimum two (2) rods in width.

-- d.
-Horse keeping at a maximum density of one (1) horse per two and one-half $(2\frac{1}{2})$ acres. - Wildlife areas, forest preserves, public parks owned or operated by a government agency or nonprofit organization, and other open space uses. - 3.
+A dwelling located on a parcel meeting the conditions of Section 4.10 E. may be permitted access via a private road easement access strip which is a minimum two (2) rods in width. - d.
+Horse keeping at a maximum density of one (1) horse per two and one-half ( $2\frac{1}{2}$ ) acres or two (2) miniature horses per two and one-half ( $2\frac{1}{2}$ ) acres. - 2.
+Wildlife areas, forest preserves, public parks owned or operated by a government agency or nonprofit organization, and other open space uses. - 3.
 Daycare and residential facilities as required in Minnesota Statutes Chapter 462. - 4.
 Essential services in accordance with Section 4.05.

 - 1. Two-family dwellings and accessory structures subject to the following provisions: - a.
 The lot upon which the dwelling is located shall have frontage on a public road, or access approved as part of a conservation subdivision or planned unit development. - b.
 A dwelling located on a parcel meeting the conditions of Section 4.10 E. may be permitted access via a private road easement access strip which is a minimum two (2) rods in width. - 2.
 Essential services in accordance with Section 4.05. - 3.
 Conservation subdivisions and planned unit developments in accordance with Section 7.19. - 4.
 Golf courses and commercial outdoor recreation areas that are similar to public recreation areas including private campgrounds, golf course and swimming pools. - 5.
 Public parks for active recreation owned or operated by a government agency or nonprofit organization, and other open space uses including museums or other buildings of historical significance. - 6.
 Recreational camping areas in accordance with Section 7.20. - 7.
 Churches, chapels, temples, synagogues, and cemeteries. - 8.
 Local government administration and service buildings. - 9.
 Community sewage treatment facilities. - 10.
 Greenhouse or nursery. - 11.
 Forestry and sod farming. - 12.
 Agriculture uses, including farm structures which are accessory to agriculture uses. - 13.
-Agriculture oriented businesses such as grain and feed sales, implement repair and the processing and packaging of agricultural products. - 14.
+Agriculture oriented businesses such as grain and feed sales, implement sales, implement repair and the processing and packaging of agricultural products. - 14.
 Regional pipelines, power transmission lines and towers not exceeding fifty (50) feet in height.

 - 1. Home Occupations in accordance with Section 4.04 - 2.
 Bed and breakfast establishments, as a principal or accessory use. - 3.
 Temporary or seasonal roadside stands for sale of agricultural products raised on the premises upon which the stand is located, but not to exceed one stand per parcel. - 4.
 Residential kennels, commercial kennels, veterinary clinics and non-profit animal shelters. - 5.
-Keeping, boarding, breeding, feeding, sheltering or training of horses where there is a density of more than one (1) horse per two and one-half (2 1⁄2) acres. - 6.
+Keeping, boarding, breeding, feeding, sheltering or training of horses where there is a density of more than one (1) horse per two and one-half (2 1⁄2) acres or more than two (2) miniature horses per two and one-half (2 1⁄2) acres. - 6.
 Extraction of minerals, sand, gravel, rock, or any material from the earth. - 7.
 Personal use airstrips that are exempted from direct, individual regulation by the Federal Aviation Administration regulations and standards.